Runbooks automate routine, commonly performed tasks. One of those tasks is the setup and installation of Windows servers.

-Check if Chocolatey is installed
+Checking if Chocolatey is installed

-Install Chocolatey package step
+Installing Chocolatey package step

-Paul Broadwith of Chocolatey recently updated the Chocolatey community step template to install all of the Chocolatey packages in a single step.
+Paul Broadwith of Chocolatey updated the Chocolatey community step template to install all of the Chocolatey packages in a single step.

 git vscode sql-server-management-studio slack github-desktop rdmfree googlechrome firefox dotnetfx dotnetcore 7zip visualstudio2019professional nordvpn lastpass-chrome lastpass docker-desktop chromium googledrive google-drive-file-stream kubernetes-helm kubernetes-cli minikube zoom notepadplusplus nugetpackageexplorer sdio virtualbox jre8 vlc python foxitreader putty.install sysinternals snagit vagrant packer terraform

-Install Chocolatey Package step parameters
+Installing Chocolatey Package step parameters